SixWays/AssetPipe/README.md

 AssetPipe allows the resulting process to be run either in blocking or asynchronous mode, and allows GUI-driven and programmatic cancellation in either case, so you'll never be staring at an editor locked for god-knows-how-long again.

-Disclaimers - AssetPipe has *not* yet been heavily tested.
+Disclaimers - AssetPipe is pre-pre-alpha.
+API is in flux.
+It has *not* yet been heavily tested.
 It does *not* have exception handling built-in (yet?).

 #### Example GUI built around AssetPipe
 ![Example GUI built around AssetPipe](https://i.imgur.com/orZXsJ1.png)